Loading...

 What is the collective impact model of social change?
 The collective impact model believes that no single government entity policy or organization can deal with deeply entrenched social problems alone.

-Who are behind the collective impact model?
+Who is behind the collective impact model?

 Putting together a puzzle piece